Mohan-Snow/data-fetcher/README.md

-## Pet-project for practicing with api of service https://www.bitgo.com
+## Pet-project for practicing with api of service https://pro-api.coinmarketcap.com

 **USING:**
 1. squirrel for working with repository
-2. github.com/joho/godotenv for loading .env files
+2. *github.com/joho/godotenv* and *github.com/caarlos0/env/v10* for loading .env files